 Mirror & Vegan Concept, 9/F, 118 Queen’s Road Central, Central, Hong Kong, www.facebook.com/mirrorveganconcept

-Gourmet vegan food is hard to find in Hong Kong.
-Grassroots Pantry is a chic, upscale restaurant that offers refined vegetarian and vegan dishes.
-Though the menu is almost 100% vegan, all dishes are clearly labelled – it even outlines when items are Buddhist friendly.
+Gourmet vegan food is hard to find in Hong Kong but Grassroots Pantry is a chic, upscale restaurant that offers refined vegetarian and vegan dishes.
+The menu is almost 100% vegan, and all dishes are clearly labelled – it even outlines when items are Buddhist friendly.
 With quick breakfasts, sumptuous set lunches and light dinners, you can head over any time of day.
 Happy Hour and vegan chocolate cake is always a good idea.

 Grassroots Pantry, 108 Hollywood Road, Central, Hong Kong, 2873 3353, www.grassrootspantry.com

 Known for wholesome lunches, handmade flatbreads, and rustic vibes, this contemporary spot sets the standard for eco restaurants by operating at zero food waste.
 Featuring a vegan, vegetarian, raw, and gluten-free menu, it has something for every dietary need.
 Pick between healthy wraps, tempting veggie burgers and the ready-made salad bar.
 The organic, fair-trade, vegan coffees are worth trying too.

 Bonus points: MANA! only uses biodegradable and compostable packaging for takeaways and deliveries.
 The packaging is even printed with positive, proactive messages to inspire environmental shifts.

 How much: $$-$$$

 MANA!
 Fast Slow Food, 92 Wellington Street, Central, Hong Kong, 2851 1611, www.mana.hk